 Organizational structure is the framework of a company through which individual work can be effectively coordinated and managed.
 A good organizational structure should be developed based on the following principles:

-- Strategy oriented.
 The ultimate goal of organization design is to achieve the strategic objectives.
-Therefore, the design should aim on serving to reach the goals.
-It should be designed with the optimal position arrangement that make the most benefits for the final goals.
+Therefore, the design should aim at serving to reach the goals.
+It should be designed with the optimal position arrangement that makes the most benefits for the final goals.

-- Stable and flexible.
-First, the corporation structure must provide a solid and stable working environment for everyone.
+First, the corporate structure must provide a solid and stable working environment for everyone.
 This is the prerequisite to run a company.
 Avoid frequent changes because it will bring chaos.
-Second, the corporation structure must also be flexible enough to adapt to the internal and external environment changes.
+Second, the corporate structure must also be flexible enough to adapt to the internal and external environment changes.